2,4-Dimethoxyamphetamine

-2,4-Dimethoxyamphetamine (2,4-DMA), also known as DMA-3, is a drug of the phenethylamine and amphetamine families.
+2,4-Dimethoxyamphetamine (2,4-DMA), also known as DMA-3, is a psychoactive drug of the phenethylamine and amphetamine families.
 It is one of the dimethoxyamphetamine (DMA) series of positional isomers.

-It was reported by Alexander Shulgin to be active at a dose of 60 mg orally and to produce threshold amphetamine-like stimulant and euphoric effects.
-However, there was also a "diffusion of association" and Shulgin stated that it was more than just a stimulant.
-The duration was described as short and effects subsiding at 3 hours.
-Per Shulgin, the drug could be a full stimulant and/or a full psychedelic at sufficiently high doses, but higher doses were not pursued.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2,4-DMA's dose as greater than 60 mg orally and its duration as "short".
+At a dose of 60 mg orally, the effects of 2,4-DMA were reported to include definite threshold effects or even a bit more, a lot of amphetamine-like effects, some euphoria, and a psychedelic-like "diffusion of association".
+The drug's effects started to wear off after 3 hours.
+According to Shulgin, 2,4-DMA could be a full stimulant and/or a full psychedelic at sufficiently high doses, but higher doses were not tested.

 2,4-DMA has been found to act as a low-potency full agonist of the serotonin 5-HT_{2A} receptor, with an EC_{50} of 2,950 nM and an E_{max} of 117%.
 It fully substitutes for DOM in rodent drug discrimination tests.
 The drug is less potent in this regard than 2,4,5-trimethoxyamphetamine (2,4,5-TMA or TMA-2), but is more potent than 3,4,5-trimethoxyamphetamine (3,4,5-TMA or TMA-1).
 2,4-DMA fails to produce stimulus generalization to dextroamphetamine in rodent drug discrimination tests, suggesting that it lacks psychostimulant- or amphetamine-like effects.

+The chemical synthesis of 2,4-DMA has been described.

+2,4-DMA was first described in the scientific literature by Alexander Shulgin and colleagues by at least 1967.
+Subsequently, it was described in greater detail by Shulgin in PiHKAL in 1991.